 There's no real secret to keeping cool, but if you want to go the extra mile to beat the summer heat on the jobsite, there are plenty of gadgets available to help.

-They range from the simple neck band to full-out fan-cooled jackets.
+They range from the simple neck band to a full-out fan-cooled jacket.
 Below, we list 29 products we've found online that might be of interest to construction workers.

 At the end of the article, we also provide OSHA's recommendations for what employers and their workers should do for a safe summer jobsite.

 Cooling Headgear Gaiter: Arctic Cool says it uses “HydroFreeze X Technology” to chill your body as you sweat and to wick moisture from you.
 The gaiter can be worn 12 different ways, the company says, including as a mask.
 Cost: $18.